Emeka Obidile

 Emeka Obidile (born 27 August 1977) is a Nigerian former professional footballer who played as a midfielder.

 Career

 Obidile began his career in the German Regionalliga, playing with Atlas Delmenhorst and Spandauer SV.
 He moved to Poland, where he played for Odra Opole before joining Petro Płock in early 2000.
 He appeared in seven Ekstraklasa matches for Petro Płock.

 Obidile spent the next two seasons in Greece, making 16 Beta Ethniki appearances for Panserraikos.
-He finished his career in the United Kingdom, including a spell with Dumbarton in the Scottish Football League Second Division, that ended in January 2004.
+Following an unsuccessful trial with Livingston in January 2003, Obidile signed for Dumbarton in the Scottish Football League Second Division.
+He left the club in January 2004.